 Treatment for Cloudy Vision

-Cataract surgery entails performing a lens exchange—replacing the cloudy cataract lens with a clear lens implant.
+Cataract surgery entails performing a lens exchange; the surgeon replaces the cloudy cataract lens with a clear lens implant.
 The lens implant is made of a plastic material that is not harmful to the eye.
 There are two major categories of lens implants: standard and premium.
 Standard lens implants only correct vision for distance.
 Patients will require reading glasses to see things up close following implantation of standard lens implants.
 Premium lens implants correct vision for near, intermediate, and distance vision.
 Premium lenses can also correct for astigmatism.
 Therefore, patients generally do not have to wear eyeglasses for most activities following implantation of premium lens implants.
 It is important to note, however, that given the variability of the healing process from one person to the next, some individuals do require some form of spectacle correction even after premium lens implantation.
 In addition to standard lenses, we also offer our patients a large selection of premium lenses that are customizable.
 These include:

 - Accommodative Lenses